B i o g r a p h y

 Silvia Careddu made an auspicious start to her career by winning unanimously the First Prize and the Audience prize at the 56.
 Concours International de Musique de Genève.

-She is regularly invited to important festivals as a soloist and as a chamber music partner (among which: Schleswig Holstein, Festival des Arcs, Bürgenstock Festival, Australian National Academy for Music, Festival de Pollenca, Festival de Salon, Musiktage Mondsee, Riva del Garda, Hitzacker Festival, Flautissimo, Fukuoka Japan Convention, NFA American Flute Convention, AFE Spanish Flute Convention, Festival de Colmar).
+Silvia is regularly invited to important festivals as a soloist and as a chamber music partner (among which: Schleswig Holstein, Festival des Arcs, Bürgenstock Festival, Australian National Academy for Music, Festival de Pollenca, Festival de Salon, Musiktage Mondsee, Riva del Garda, Hitzacker Festival, Flautissimo, Fukuoka Japan Convention, NFA American Flute Convention, AFE Spanish Flute Convention, Festival de Colmar, Styriarte).

-Silvia Careddu teaches at the Hochschule für Musik ‘Hanns Eisler’ in Berlin.
-She regularly gives masterclasses in Europe and Asia and she has served as juror for the Concours de Genève, the Nicolet International Flute Competition, the Premio Claudio Abbado, the Concours Maxence Larrieu, the Crussell International Competition and the Prague Spring International Music competition.
+Silvia Careddu is Professor at the Conservatoire et Académie Supérieure de Musique de Strasbourg and teaches at the Hochschule für Musik ‘Hanns Eisler’ and the Barenboim Said Akademie in Berlin.
+She regularly gives masterclasses in Europe and Asia and has served as juror for the Concours de Genève, the A. Nicolet Competition, the Premio Claudio Abbado, the Concours M. Larrieu, the Crussell International Competition and the Prague Spring International Music competition.

 Silvia Careddu was born in Cagliari (Italy).
 She studied at the Conservatoire de Musique et de Danse de Paris, where she graduated with distinction.
-She owes important influences and artistic impulses to her teachers Aurèle Nicolet, Emmanuel Pahud, Florence Souchard, Riccardo Ghiani, Raymond Guiot and Pierre-Yves Artaud.
+She owes important influences and artistic impulses to A. Nicolet, E. Pahud, F. Souchard,

 With Emmanuel Pahud and Trevor Pinnock she has recorded Trio Sonatas by J. S. Bach.